pglen/comlin64/README.md

        the 16GB option will have ALL the features of a real hard drive installation.
     3.)
 The creation scripts and ComLin64 system image.
-        (downloaded from Sourceforge)
+        (downloadable from Github)
-    4.)
-The syslinux utility / package
-        (usually in distros)
-    5.) user with sudo  capability
-        (usually in distros)

      Alternatively, you can order a ready made jump drive from the author.
-    (Email address can be found on the Sourceforge Project page)
+    (Email address can be found on the GitHub Project page)

 Quick Start: